 QUESTION 1/2

-Creating the smart society: Social and economic development through ICT applications
+Creating the smart society: development and implementation of ICT Applications for Society

 1 Statement of the situation or problem

 All areas of society – culture, education, health, transport and trade – will depend for their development on the advances made through ICT systems and services in their activities.
 ICTs can play a key role in the protection of property and persons; smart management of motor vehicle traffic; saving electrical energy; measuring the effects of environmental pollution; improving agricultural yield; management of healthcare and education; management and control of drinking water supplies; and solving the problems facing cities and rural areas.
 This is the smart society.
+Similarly, in accordance with the World Summit on the Information Society, ICT applications can support sustainable development in public administration, business, education and training, health, the environment, agriculture and science within the framework of national cyberstrategies.

+The United Nations 2030 Agenda for Sustainable Development recognizes the enormous possibilities offered by ICTs and calls for significant increase in access to such technologies, which have a decisive contribution to make in support of implementation of all the Sustainable Development Goals.
+ITU therefore deems it a priority to supports its membership in achieving those goals, in close collaboration with other associates.

 Delivering the promise of the smart society relies on three technological pillars – connectivity, smart devices and software – and on sustainable development principles.

-Connectivity encompasses and includes existing and traditional networks (mobile, broadband, and cable) as well as new technologies most often reliant on radio spectrum.
-Connectivity is a key enabler and component of machine-to-machine (M2M) and resulting applications and services such as e-government, traffic management and road safety.
+Connectivity encompasses and includes existing and traditional networks as well as new technologies.
+Connectivity is a key enabler and component of machine-to-machine (M2M), the Internet of Things (IoT) and resulting applications and services such as e-government, traffic management and road safety.

+IoT constitutes a major advance that promises to change the way people live, work, learn, move around, entertain and provide care by having access to more and better information in real time and better learning opportunities.
+Moreover, IoT technologies can be used to tackle global development challenges.
+It is estimated that presently over 50 per cent of IoT activity is focused on manufacturing, transport, smart cities and user applications, but that in the future all industries will be able to implement IoT initiatives, highlighting and enabling new business models and workflow processes.

 Smart devices are the things that are connected that create smart societies.
 Cars, traffic lights and cameras, water pumps, electricity grids, home appliances, street lights and health monitors are all examples of things that need to become smart, connected devices so that they can deliver significant advancements in sustainability and economic and social developments.
 This is especially important in developing countries.

 Software development connects and enables the first two pillars that, all working together, support new services that would never have been possible before.
 These new services are transforming everything from energy efficiency to environmental improvements, road safety, food and water safety, manufacturing and basic government services.

+It will be possible for the work carried out under this study Question to be founded on Plenipotentiary Conference Resolution 139 (Rev. Busan, 2014), on the use of telecommunications/information and communication technologies to bridge the digital divide and build an inclusive information society, Resolution 197 (Rev. Busan, 2014), on facilitating the Internet of Things to prepare for a globally connected world, WTSA Resolution 44 (Rev. Hammamet, 2016), on bridging the standardization gap between developing and developed countries, Resolution 98 (Hammamet, 2016), on enhancing the standardization of Internet of Things and smart cities and communities for global development, and Resolution ITU-R 66 of the Radiocommunication Assembly, on studies related to wireless systems and applications for the development of the Internet of Things.

 2 Question or issue for study